SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Pier 39: This is another top destination.
 You will find several options to get to Pier 39.
 You can take the Powell-Mason cable car from Union Square or the F streetcar.

-Twin Peaks: If you want to climb to the top of Twin Peaks for amazing views around SF, then head over to the Castro Street Station first (F streetcar or the K, L and M light rail trains).
-From here, transfer over to the 37 and get off on Crestline Drive.
+Twin Peaks: If you want to climb to the top of Twin Peaks for amazing views around SF, then head over to the Castro Street Station first (F streetcar or the K, L, or M light rail trains).
+From here, transfer over to the 37 bus and get off on Crestline Drive.
 This is where you will find a set of stairs that will take you first to the main road and then you can climb one or both of the peaks.

 Here are a few tips for getting around San Francisco to some of our top districts.

 Castro: There are a variety of options that will take you to the Castro District.
 The F streetcar is slow, but a fun ride.
 You can also take the faster light rail trains.
-The K, L and M trains all stop at the Castro Street Station.
-The J will stop in the Castro also.
+The J, K, L, and M trains all stop at the Castro Street station.

 Fisherman's Wharf: You can get to Fisherman's Wharf on the F streetcar.
 You can also get here on two of the three cable car lines (Powell/Hyde & Powell/Mason).
 All of these options are a great way for getting around San Francisco and to popular destinations in this district.

 Haight-Ashbury District: The Haight-Asbury District is another top neighborhood to visit during your stay.
-Two of the best buses for this district are the 6 and the 7.
-Both will take you right along the main commercial area on Haight Street.
+The best bus for this district is the 7, which will take you right along the main commercial area on Haight Street.

 Mission: You can get to the Mission on the 14, 22, or 49 buses.
-You can also take BART from Union Square or the Civic Center district.
+You can also take BART from downtown.

 Nob Hill: Reach the top of Nob Hill on the California cable car.
 Other options include walking up its steep hills or taking the 1-California bus.